-It was very a sharp knife, much sharper than most ten-year-old boys would usually be allowed to possess.
+It was a very sharp knife, much sharper than most ten-year-old boys would usually be allowed to possess.

-The fish, lying on its side on the deck, a large trolling-hook still pinned in its lower jaw, had obviously gauged his knife's sharpness, too; its wide, unblinking eyes betrayed its awareness, as it gaped and gasped, carefully articulating its desperate need for oxygen.
+The fish, lying on its side on the deck, a large trolling-hook still pinned in its lower jaw, had obviously gauged his knife's sharpness, too; its wide, unblinking eyes betrayed its awareness, as it gaped and gasped, painfully articulating its desperate need for oxygen.
 It needed to die, wanted to.